damozhiying/spring-cloud-config-file-monitoring/README.md

    * spring.cloud.config.server.native.searchLocations=file:///${USERPROFILE}/Desktop/config

 ### GitBlit webhook
-1. In the complete/configuration-service gitblit folder you can find a Groovy GitBlit webhook, named notify-commit.grovy.
-Just configure this hook as active for a GitBlit repository (Repository > Edit > receive > post-receive scripts)
+1. In the *complete/configuration-service* **gitblit** folder you can find a Groovy GitBlit webhook, named *notify-commit.groovy*.
+Copy and paste this Groovy script under [GitBlit-config-folder]/data/groovy folder and configure this hook as active for a GitBlit repository and event (Repository > Edit > receive > post-receive scripts)
-2. To configure the server to listen to a Git repository folder, just uncomment in the  bootstrap.properties of the Server through the following property, which must be **spring.cloud.config.server.git.uri** and point to your required folder.
+2. To configure the server to listen to a Git repository folder, just uncomment in the *bootstrap.properties* of the Server app the property **spring.cloud.config.server.git.uri** and point it to your required folder.
-3. In the same bootstrap.properties comment out the lines containing:
+3. In the same *bootstrap.properties* comment out the lines containing:
   3.1. spring.profiles.active=native
   3.2. spring.cloud.config.server.native.searchLocations

 ## Stones found in the way and solved
-1. There is a mandatory Dependecy Management configuration, which in the base code was set as follows:
+1. There is a mandatory Dependency Management configuration, which in the base code was set as follows:
   *`<dependencyManagement>
        <dependencies>
 			<dependency>